 Furthermore, when it comes to making grant writing a career choice, this book puts you in a driving position.

-- Is an essential book for any aspiring grant writer
+- an essential primer for any aspiring grant writer

-- Will teach you everything from how to layout a proposal, what tone of voice each section should have, and when it's appropriate to use numbers
+- lessons on everything from how to layout a proposal, what tone of voice each section should have, and when it's appropriate to use numbers

 About the Authors

 Brought together, Ellen Karsh and Arlen Sue Fox have over thirty years of experience in grant writing.
 They understand the nuances to what makes a successful grant proposal - from understanding how competitive grants work to tailoring your message for different types of grant opportunities - and they know exactly where you should look when submitting proposals?

 - You can buy The Only Grant-Writing Book You'll Ever Need on Amazon.

 How to Write a Grant: Become a Grant Writing Unicorn